amtjitro/cse15l-lab-reports/lab-report-2-week-4.md

 > ***Code Change***

-This is the the first code change we made for a failing test:
+This is the the first code change for a failing test:
 ![Image](Lab 2 Screenshots/Bug 1 Fix.png)

 > ***Failure-Induing Input***